Treating the Elderly with Respect

 “One of my pet peeves is providers calling seniors by their first names.
 They do this thinking that familiarity signifies bonding and is less intimidating.
 That may be true for children or for people with dementia who have regressed to an earlier time and remember only their first names.
 However, for many seniors, it is just disrespectful, especially when the person speaking to them is younger.
 Many seniors will not comment, but they will withdraw, making further communication ineffective.”

-Caregivers Take Note
+What Caregivers Should Take Note Of

 Have you experienced ageism?
 How do you think society should deal with disrespect toward seniors?
 Share your thoughts with us in the comments below.